meetjain16/mysaathi/README.md

 **General Assistant:**
 ```
-You: "Hello Aurora, what's the weather like today?"
+You: "Hello Saarthi, what's the weather like today?"
-Aurora: "Hi there!
+Saarthi: "Hi there!
 I'd be happy to help, but I don't have access to real-time weather data..."
 ```

 **Education Specialist:**
 ```
 You: "Can you explain photosynthesis?"
-Aurora: "Absolutely!
+Saarthi: "Absolutely!
 Photosynthesis is the fascinating process by which plants convert sunlight..."
 ```

 **Mental Health Support:**
 ```
 You: "I'm feeling really stressed about my exams"
-Aurora: "I hear that you're feeling stressed about your exams, and that's completely understandable..."
+Saarthi: "I hear that you're feeling stressed about your exams, and that's completely understandable..."
 ```

 ## 🔧 API Reference